 Consumer Medicine Information

-place of talking to your doctor or pharmacist.
-All medicines have risks
+the available information.
+It does not take the place of talking to your doctor or

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using

-against the benefits he/she expects it will have for you.
-If you have
+FIRAZYR against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about using this medicine, ask your doctor, nurse or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What FIRAZYR is used for

 FIRAZYR is used for treating the symptoms of an acute attack of hereditary angioedema

 During attacks of HAE, levels of a substance in your bloodstream called bradykinin

 are increased and this leads to symptoms like swelling, pain, nausea, and diarrhoea.

 How it works

 and therefore, helps reduce the symptoms of an HAE attack.

 Before you use FIRAZYR

-When you must not be given it
+When you must not use it

 Do not use FIRAZYR if you have an allergy (hypersensitivity) to icatibant, or any

 Symptoms of an allergic reaction may include: